Eagllus/html5_notification/README.md

 	display_message: true OR false, On false no notification will be displayed.

 	message: {
-		supported_browser: 'Your browser does not support the Notification API.',
+		supported_browser: Message for a supported browser of the Notification API,
-		notsupported_browser: 'Your browser does support the Notification API.',
+		notsupported_browser: Message for a not supported browser of the Notification API.,
-		permission_denied: 'You have denied access to display notifications.', },
+		permission_denied: Message if the user denied the use of the Notifications API, },

 	field: {
-		container: $('body'),
+		container: Can be any jquery object,
-		browser_support: $('<div id="message" /></div>'),
+		browser_support: Can also be any jquery object,
 	},

 Creating a message
 ------------------
 Short type

 	html5Notification.create_message('Short version')

 With some extra options

 	html5Notification.create_message({
 		title: 'The Longer version',
 		body: 'A cool message with Nedap\'s logo',